Top

 Reach out to our technicians to schedule a free inspection if you notice any of the following problems with your thermostat:

-• Total loss of power or blank screen.
+- Total power loss or blank screen.
 If your digital thermostat screen suddenly goes blank or fails to respond, it might indicate a wiring issue, a tripped breaker, or simply dead batteries.
 If new batteries or resetting the breaker do not fix it, we need to inspect the wiring.

 Susan T.